tfennelly/yui2/README.md

 ant package-yui-jenkins
 ```

-This produces a .zip fie in the `target` folder.
-That zip can be expanded into the
-`war/src/main/webapp/scripts/yui` folder in Jenkins.
+This produces a .zip file in the `target` folder.
+That zip can be expanded into the `war/src/main/webapp/scripts/yui` folder in Jenkins.

 ## Changelog (pre fork)